-Learning Support is available to students, also gifted students, who may be experiencing difficulties in the learning environment of the school.
+Learning Support is available to students, who may be experiencing difficulties in the learning environment of the school.
 It is also for students who need to develop learning strategies and whose social competence and interaction skills may hinder further development.